Sarah Perkins: Early life and state league career

 Raised in Melbourne, Perkins played netball and soccer before playing Australian rules football.
 At thirteen, Perkins was told she would no longer be able to play contact sports due to a spinal disc herniation, so she concentrated on netball for the next three years.

-However, she decided to start playing Australian rules football at sixteen, joining the Eastern Devils' youth side in 2009 and becoming a two-time Victorian under-18 representative before playing in the Devils' senior side in the Victorian Women's Football League (VWFL) in 2012.
+At the age of sixteen, she decided to start playing Australian rules football, joining the East Burwood Devils (later known as the Eastern Devils) youth side in 2009 and becoming a two-time Victorian under-18 representative.
+In 2011, she won the best-and-fairest medal in the inaugural Yarra Junior Football League (YJFL) Youth Girls season.

+In 2012, she joined the Devils' senior side in the Victorian Women's Football League (VWFL) in 2012.
 In 2016, she kicked fifty-two goals and finished third in the leading goalkicker award, behind Moana Hope and Katie Brennan, and was named in the VWFL team of the year.
 In the eighteen months before being recruited, she lost 40 kg to fulfill her dream of playing AFL football, reducing her BMI from 45.1 to just 31.7.